Health & Wellness

 Whenever you need to talk with someone, our counselors are ready to listen with compassion.
 You can make an appointment to talk about anything that’s bothering you — large or small — in a safe, confidential, and nonjudgmental environment.

-Peer Educators are student leaders who are committed to wellness in their own lives and who serve as role models for others.
-As a Peer Educator, you’ll learn about a healthy lifestyle and share what you’ve learned with other students through fun, educational programs.
-You’ll also work with dorm heads, coaches, and other community members to identify community health and wellness needs.
+NMH’s Peer Educators are student leaders who are committed to wellness in their own lives and who serve as role models for others.
+Peer Educators educate themselves about living a healthy lifestyle and making good choices and share what they’ve learned with other students through fun, educational programs.
+They also work with dorm heads, coaches, and other community members to support health and wellness programs.

 Our physical education program is designed to help you develop the skills and habits of wellness and fitness, as well as a love of physical activity, that you will carry with you for the rest of your life.